Above: Big Fire in August 2009--We've seen some amazing things from our office window!

 Lutein and zeaxanthin are two pigments found in the macula, which is the part of the retina responsible for your central and most detailed vision.
 These pigments act as natural antioxidants and high-energy light filters, and help protect the macula from damage.
 One of the things that happens in age-related macular degeneration (AMD) is that there is loss of some of the macular pigment.

-Based upon what I have read thus far, research into the benefits of lutein and zeaxanthin does not conclusively prove that supplementation with these pigments will delay or prevent AMD.
+There is disagreement in the scientific community as to whether research into the benefits of lutein and zeaxanthin conclusively proves that supplementation with these pigments will delay or prevent AMD.
 Nevertheless, there does seem to be some evidence that they may be helpful and not harmful.
 Some people who have lost macular pigment density can have some of that pigment density restored after increasing consumption of lutein and zeaxanthin.
 What science has not been able to ascertain yet is whether restoration of macular pigment density will delay or prevent the occurrence of AMD.
 More studies will need to be done.

 Some studies discussing lutein and zeaxanthin are located here: